 Managing the internet’s complexity: the next big data challenge?

-Active performance monitoring is rapidly becoming an essential element of Internet operations, as enterprises mine server- and client-side latency measurements for insight into the Internet’s constantly changing paths.
+, as enterprises mine server- and client-side latency measurements for insight into the Internet’s constantly changing paths.
 When congestion affects one part of the global network or a cable is damaged, end-to-end path analysis can suggest alternative routes.
 Recovery is then a matter of flipping a switch and summoning up a different set of provider relationships that are unaffected by the Internet’s local problems.

 With careful attention to the selection of hosting and content distribution partners, intraday monitoring of the performance of Internet paths, and a strategic plan for improving interconnection with key service providers, the non-flat Internet can deliver a consistent customer experience that rivals that of older, more expensive point-to-point networks.
 Thankfully, because the Internet isn’t flat, it rewards careful measurement and thoughtful management.